nyc-cto/tms/README.md

-# Open-Source Translation Pipeline
+# ELSA Localization Pipeline

-This project is an open-source translation pipeline that aims to streamline the process of translation management.
-It is maintained by the NYC Mayor's Office of the CTO.
+The NYC Mayor’s Office of the CTO (MOCTO) is developing an open-source translation pipeline that aims to streamline the process of translation management for itself and potentially other city agencies.

 - **Open-source:** We are committed to making our entire platform publicly accessible.
 - **Easy setup:** Our service should be easy to understand and set up.